Procedure for Requesting Access to Network Data for Research

 - Since the IRB requires new approval annually, the Information Security Office will need a copy of the updated approval prior to supplying data past the research anniversary date.

 - Researchers will also provide written documentation to the Information Security Office enumerating the process for securely disposing of data, access controls in place to protect data, and other security processes in place based on Carnegie Mellon Information Security guidelines and best practices.
-These are outlined in detail on the ISO pages.

-Security questions and best practices that users should consider include but are not limited to:
+Security questions and best practices that users should consider include, but are not limited to:

 - Is access to the data based on a person’s role in regards to the research?